FAQ

 All our trips are private only.
 We do not mix groups, because pace, comfort level and expectations should be adapted to you.

 October and November are the key months.
 Each year, more than 600 pygmy blue whales migrate through the deep channel between Dili and Atauro.
+Read the detailed Timor-Leste whale season guide.

-You can book 1 to 5 days.
+You can book 1 to 5 days on the Timor-Leste blue whale availability calendar.
 The daily price is fixed and independent of group size, with a maximum of 5 guests.
-So with more guests, the theoretical price per person becomes lower.

 No. This is snorkeling, not diving.
 You need to be comfortable in open water and able to swim calmly and confidently.
+More detail is in the blue whale swimming guide.

 Papua prices are individual and on request.
 Costs depend on route, group size, transport, timing, local support, and how much flexibility or depth you want.